Yni-Viar/scp-continued-procedures/README.md

 # SCP: Containment Procedures (Reborn)

-## ⚠️ As of 2025.11.09, this game currently is poorly maintained, only 5.x.x will be developed.

-The reason is on `main` branch.

 ## Requirements to build

 **It is strongly recommended to use [custom build of Godot engine 4.5.1](https://github.com/Yni-Viar/godot/releases/tag/4.5.1-stable-patch), because of various security issues**, but it is possible to build with regular Godot 4.5.1.